Passwords and Security

 set togo=

-You may need to precede the line with a debug 0 command to suppress grub4dos debug output.
+You may need to precede the line with a debug 0 or debug -1 command to suppress grub4dos debug output.

 # Example which adds 'Expires in xx days' onto Main Menu - reboots if expired (E2B v1.B3+) - add SILENT if you dont want the text messages